The most exciting phrase to hear in science is not 'Eureka!' but 'That's funny...

 In 8th grade, Algebra I builds on the work accomplished in Pre-Algebra.
 Students explore increasingly complex linear functions and equation manipulation.
 Students also explore exponential and quadratic equations, FOILing and factoring, properties of exponents, as well as some basics in trigonometry.

-The goal of the middle school visual arts program is to continue exploring materials while beginning to focus on making art with intention.
+The goal of the Middle School Visual Arts department is to continue exploring materials while beginning to focus on making art with intention.
 Students use a self-evaluation process and final critique method to enhance their ability to speak publicly and confidently about the work they are developing.
+Students can select from semester long courses that include Painting & Drawing, Handbuilding, and Printmaking.
+Students are introduced to the materials, techniques, concepts, and processes essential to understanding the visual arts and the role of the artist, through a series of projects, class critiques, videos, slide presentations, and various kinds of method studies.
+Our department believes that all students are artists and that everyone has something to contribute in the world of visual arts!

-Middle School is a time of self exploration when students often come out of their shells, embracing opportunities for expression and attention.
-The opposite is also true, with introverts sometimes shying away from the spotlight.
-Middle School students may choose between choir and band, and also have the option of taking Theatre.
-The Middle School performing arts program builds upon the knowledge learned in Lower School, while beginning to delve into greater depth in vocal and instrumental repertoire.
-The Middle School Band and Choir perform a variety of musical styles, including jazz, pop, Broadway, and classical.
+The Middle School Band performs a variety of musical styles, including jazz, pop, Broadway, and classical.
 Some past band selections have included Star Wars, Mango Tango, Raiders Of The Lost Ark, Pirates Of The Caribbean, In The Mood, and Stars And Stripes Forever.
-In choir, students have performed Mama Mia, Valerie by Amy Winehouse (a cappella), and Summertime by George Gershwin.
 As part of their music performance classes, Middle School students continue their study of music theory and are given the opportunity to engage in creative projects.
-Overall, it is our goal that Middle School students graduate to the Upper School with a solid understanding of music theory, knowledge of instrumental and/or vocal technique, and an appreciation of the work it takes to produce a unified performance.
+Overall, it is our goal that Middle School students graduate to the Upper School with a solid understanding of music theory, knowledge of instrumental technique, and an appreciation of the work it takes to produce a unified performance.

-Students in grades six through eight may choose the Middle School musical as a year-long elective course to develop and showcase their talent as actors, singers, and dancers.
+The Middle School theatre elective is a year long course that performs a musical in the spring that supports students in developing and showcasing their talent as actors, singers, and dancers.
 Where Lower School students may have played simple, one-dimensional characters to which they could easily relate, Middle School students are challenged to take on roles that are a significant stretch.
-Past Middle School productions have included High School Musical, Annie, and Grease.
-While the theatre elective is primarily focused on the annual Middle School spring musical production, there are additional projects that involved both scripted and improvisational performances.
+Past Middle School productions have included You’re A Good Man Charlie Brown, High School Musical, Annie, and Grease.
+While the theatre elective is primarily focused on the annual Middle School spring musical production, there are additional projects that involve both scripted and improvisational performances.

 “It is a happy talent to know how to play.” ― Ralph Waldo Emerson

-The Middle School physical education program gives our students a physical outlet during the school day and teaches them foundational skills for participation in competitive and recreational athletics at VMS including soccer, volleyball, basketball, track and field, tennis, and lacrosse.
-Students also use our fitness room in order to learn more about body weight, stationary spin bike workouts, and yoga.
-The Middle School PE elective teachers students whole body wellness, which includes mindfulness, healthy eating, and lifelong habits of keeping fit both physically and mentally.
-Another goal of the Middle School PE program is to create an inclusive atmosphere where students can participate in new sports and build the confidence to take part in VMS sports at a competitive level.
+The Middle School Physical Education department gives our students the knowledge to live a healthy lifestyle through instruction that incorporates both their physical and mental well-being.
+Courses teach skills that will support students in understanding what is required for participation in competitive and recreational activities in VMS.
+Students also learn how to properly train and maintain healthy habits to have a long and successful athletic career as well as a healthier lifestyle.
+Courses also teach whole body wellness, which includes mindfulness, healthy eating, yoga, meditation, and lifelong habits of keeping fit both physically and mentally.
+An important goal of the Middle School PE program is to create an inclusive atmosphere where students can participate in new sports and build the confidence to take part in VMS sports at a competitive level.